 For many aspiring doctors, the MCAT appears like Mount Everest in the distance: massive, mythic, and barely conquerable even for the strong.
 While it’s not quite Mount Everest, there’s no denying that the MCAT is very, very high stakes.
 It takes a whopping 7 hours and 30 minutes to complete, it covers an incredible amount of content, and it demands aptitude and skills across a wide variety of subjects.
 As if that’s not enough pressure, the AAMC does not encourage retakes — nor do most med school advisors.

-But there is plenty that you can (and should) do to prepare for the MCAT, starting by deciding for yourself that you will not let one test stand between you and your MD.
-Noodle Pros Utsab Das and Doug McLemore are top MCAT tutors; here, they share 100 ways to improve your score, from classic test-taking strategies to specific areas of content in which to focus.
+But there is plenty that you can (and should) do to prepare for the MCAT, starting by deciding for yourself that you will not let one test stand between you an your MD.
+Here are 100 ways to improve your MCAT score, from classic test-taking strategies to specific areas of content in which to focus.

 1. Keep track of time.
 Don’t constantly check the timer, but be aware of how far you are on the test and how much time has passed.
 This helps ensure that you answer every question.